sokotnyk/sokotnyk/README.md

 ---

-### 🌐 Web Development
+💡 What I Do

+Programming & Algorithms · C C++ Python Solid foundation in C/C++ from coursework — data structures, algorithms, low-level logic.
+Use Python for scripting, automation, and general-purpose development.

-I build and style websites with plain **HTML / CSS / JavaScript** — from static landing pages to interactive layouts, no frameworks needed.
-Comfortable with responsive design, DOM manipulation, core UX principles, and cross-device optimization.
-Open to freelance work on website layouts, landing pages, and simple web interfaces.
+Web Development · HTML CSS JavaScript Build and style websites with plain HTML/CSS/JS — from static landing pages to interactive layouts, no frameworks needed.
+Comfortable with responsive design, DOM manipulation, and cross-device optimization.

 ---